Turbofan3360/ESP32-Micropython-BMP280-Driver/README.md

 ### The Code: ###

 This is an ESP32 micropython driver for the Bosch BMP280 barometer/temperature chip.
 It uses the I2C protocol to read the air pressure and temperature from the chip, and then uses this data to calculate the chip's altitude (Note: this altitude reading could drift over long periods due to weather patterns).
+If you detect that the altitude readings are drifting due to weather patterns, you can call the update_current_alt(alt=...) method, feeding it your current altitude.
+This updates the the reference pressure/temperatures, still giving you your absolute altitude.

 The code is currently configured to set the BMP280 up for an ultra-high resolution indoor navigation application - see Section 3.4 of the datasheet (linked in references below).
 The particular settings can be changed in the _setup method in the driver - just make sure you read the datasheet carefully first!